suessflorian/biological-neurons/README.md

 # (CS760) Project

-Baseline models is where its at
+Baseline models is where it's at